Ad4mWayn3/calculator/README.md

-# This...
+# Hello!

-This is some big stuff happening here
+This is a terminal recreation of the calculator puzzle game for mobiles.